falafflepotatoe/emmetp/README.md

 If you need a $ be sure to escape it `\$` ... emmet uses $ for item number (ex: item.num$*5)

+If you want to inline some text like javascript use `&` at the end of the tag (ex: `script&`) and `-` on a line alone to close the block.

 Example:

 	!